Lorik Cana: Olympique de Marseille

-He retained his starting place in the 2006–07 season under coach Albert Emon.
-He played 33 full 90-minutes league matches helping Marseille to finish as runners-up with 64 points, behind Lyon.
-He was granted as a captain in the whole 2006–07 Coupe de France leading his team until the final where Marseille lost it on 12 May 2007 against Sochaux-Montbéliard 4–5 after Penalty shoot-out where Cana himself scored the 3rd penalty take.
+He retained his starting place during the 2006–07 season under coach Albert Emon.
+Cana featured in 33 full league matches as Marseille finished runners-up with 64 points, behind Lyon.
+He captained the team throughout the 2006–07 Coupe de France, leading them to another final, which Marseille lost 4–5 on penalties to Sochaux-Montbéliard after a 2–2 draw, with Cana successfully converting his spot-kick.